sgrieve/GEG6230/live_coding/_episodes/15-load.md

 {: .language-python}

 ~~~
-first value in data: 0.0
+first value in data: 1.0
 ~~~
 {: .output}

 ~~~
-print('middle value in data:', data[30, 20])
+print('minimum temperature on day 100:', data[99, 2])
 ~~~
 {: .language-python}

 ~~~
-middle value in data: 13.0
+minimum temperature on day 100: -3.8
 ~~~
 {: .output}

-The expression `data[30, 20]` accesses the element at row 30, column 20.
-While this expression may not surprise you,
- `data[0, 0]` might.
+The expression `data[99, 2]` accesses the element at row 99, column 2.
+While this expression may not surprise you, `data[0, 0]` might.
 Programming languages like Fortran, MATLAB and R start counting at 1 because that's what human beings have done for thousands of years.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0